xuankimtran/docs-1/pages/katalon-studio/docs/headless-browsers-execution.md

 ### Execute using console mode execution

-We recommend using headless browser in console mode execution for faster and more continuous releases.
+We recommend using the headless browser in console mode execution for faster and more continuous releases.

 *   To start, generate your console mode commands by selecting either Chrome (headless) or Firefox (headless).
 *   Click the **Build CMD** button on the main toolbar.